zbraiterman/security-community/sast-intro.md

 ## What's scanned, and what's returned

-Returns for dependencies:
-* Vulnerabilities
-* License issues
+Dependencies (vulnerabilities and license issues are returned)

-Returns for source code:
+Return for source code:

 * Vulnerabilities, and severity score per vulnerability
 * File and line number of each discovered vulnerability
+* Need-to-know educational content for each dis

 ...
 And provides continuous alerts and updates ![](/images/snyk-vulnerability-email-alert.png)